jmolinaroli/eRumby-Car/Microduino-Encoders-Reader/README.md

 Based on [arduino-encoder-board](https://github.com/UniTN-Mechatronics/arduino-encoder-board) project.

-In the car we have four microduino as slaves.
-Each one of them reads the input signal from one encoder, elaborates and send the collected data to the master by I2C protocol.
+On the car we have four microduino as slaves.
+Each one reads the input signal from one encoder, elaborates and sends the collected data to the master by I2C protocol.

 For this project (differently from the **arduino-encoder-board** project) we fixed the configuration settings of the microduino boards in **EncoderSlave.cpp**: